 His work has been published in Cambio (Mexico), EFE (Spain), GlobalPost (USA), The Huffington Post (USA), Transit (Japan) and Vice Magazine (USA), among others.
 His list of NGO and UN clients includes the American Red Cross, CARE, Mercy Corps, Oxfam, Save the Children and UNICEF.
 He has produced corporate photography for commercial clients such as KONE and Showtime.

 Through his images, Rodrigo seeks to shed light on underreported issues.
 He applies his academic training and field experience to deliver world-class documentary and editorial stories.
 His work benefits from his diverse international background in journalism, international affairs, public relations, development and humanitarian aid.
 Through his career, he has lived in four continents.
+He was last based in Jakarta, Indonesia.

 Rodrigo holds a bachelor’s degree in journalism (Bilbao, Spain & Worcester, UK) and a master’s degree in international relations from The Fletcher School (Tufts University, USA).